EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

 ## Credit

-The contents of this page have been inspired by the ["Tools and Practices for FAIR Research Software" course][fair-rs] and the ["Intermediate Research Software Development" course][intermediate-rs-dev] developed by the Software Sustainability Institute.
+The contents of this page have been inspired by the ["Tools and Practices for FAIR Research Software" course][fair-rs][^1] and the ["Intermediate Research Software Development" course][intermediate-rs-dev][^2] developed by the Software Sustainability Institute.

 ## References